Introduction to Risk Appetite

 Types of Risk Appetite

-- Aggressive Level: This level of risk is called as risk-loving level, wherein the entity or the investor wants to take all sorts of logical risk, which would manifold the investment amount.
-The entity is not concerned with the level of aggressiveness of risk; they just to grab all available opportunities of gains through a maximum stop-less on the negative returns.
+- Aggressive Level: This level of risk is called as risk-loving level, wherein the entity or the investor wants to take all sorts of logical risks, which would manifold the investment amount.
+The entity is not concerned with the level of aggressiveness of risk; they just to grab all available opportunities for gains through a maximum stop-less on the negative returns.

 Risk Appetite Table

 - The risk appetite table is nothing but the quantum or level of acceptable risk for each category of risk.